Disappearing polymorph: Ritonavir

 Released to the public in 1996, ritonavir is an antiretroviral medication used to help treat HIV/AIDS.
 It has been listed on the World Health Organization's List of Essential Medicines.
 The original medication was manufactured in the form of semisolid gel capsules, based on the only known crystal form of the drug ("Form I").
 In 1998, however, a second crystal form ("Form II") was unexpectedly discovered.
 It had significantly lower solubility and was not medically effective.
 Subsequent research showed that the two forms are conformational polymorphs, with Form II more thermodynamically stable since "all of the strong hydrogen bond donors and acceptors have been satisfied".

 Form II was of sufficiently lower energy that it became impossible to produce Form I in any laboratory where Form II was introduced, even indirectly.
 Scientists who had been exposed to Form II in the past seemingly contaminated entire manufacturing plants by their presence, probably because they carried over microscopic seed crystals of the new polymorph.
 The drug was temporarily recalled from the market.
 Tens of thousands of AIDS patients went without medication for their condition (unless they switched to a Norvir liquid suspension) until ritonavir was reformulated as a capsule, approved, and re-released to the market in 1999.
-It is estimated that Abbott, the company which produced ritonavir under the brand name Norvir, lost over $250 million USD as a result of the incident.
+It is estimated that Abbott, the company which produced ritonavir under the brand name Norvir, lost over US$250 million as a result of the incident.